sporiyano/Practical-Ethical-Hacking---The-Complete-Course-Notes-and-Resources-/README.md

 yet.

-This is the first repository of many that will document my education/journey toward a successful career in red hat security and help give back to the hacking community.
+This is the first repository of many that will document my education/journey toward a successful career in red hat security and help give back to the infosec community.